crypticbeing/learn-react/readme.md

 --why react?
 //to manage and build complex front ends

---Ehy should I learn react?
+--why should I learn react?
 //if you master in JS, most project doesn't need react in initial pahse.

 --Why react was created?